 Le Petit Dep, 179 Saint-Paul West and 461 Saint-Sulpice Street

 At Le Petit Dep – general store, upscale boutique, and ready-to-eat counter – you will assuredly find one or more gifts for your family and friends!
 We particularly love their selection of sweaters and rompers for children.
-And older fans of the store aren’t left out: they’ll love their branded T-shirts or their flower water bottle.
+Older fans of the store aren’t left out: they’ll love their t-shirts, hoodies, bottles, and bags bearing a jolly gnome.
 Wrap everything up in a Le Petit Dep reusable bag, and you’ve got a themed and ecologically responsible gift!

 Les Pyrénées, 320 Saint-Paul Street West